Keep Your Business Safe During this Covid-19 Pandemic

 As America and the world await a vaccine that will offer permanent protection against the virus, restaurants have changed the way they operate and organize to keep customers and workers safe.
 Adhering to CDC guidelines makes it possible to adapt to living with the virus.
 If you own and run a restaurant, you should take the steps necessary to keep your establishment free of COVID.

 You should follow CDC precautions not only because it is morally right, but because your efforts to stop the spread of COVID will make your customers more comfortable and more likely to return.
 You should also do it to minimize the chances of being sued due to negligence in protecting employees and customers from the spread.
 In a time when many restaurants are suffering from lower revenue, being sued will endanger the future of your business even more.
-In these circumstances, it may be best to consult an employee rights attorney for restaurant workers.
-An employee rights attorney for restaurant workers will protect not just the worker but the employer as well.
+In these circumstances, it may be best to consult with an attorney who will protect not just you but the employer as well.

 To protect the health and rights of your employees, you should consider the following guidance and ideas for your restaurant.